 Just as the police organised themselves to stand outside New Scotland Yard, a leader opted to change the direction as this target was "too obvious" (scroll through gallery).

 Some bus drivers and cars honked their horns in support.
 The buses had to stop their routes and let their passengers off.
 Most of them had a smile and engaged with the protests positively.

 Here the protestors lined outside the houses of Parliament peacefully.
-The police allowed the protestors to gather, protest.
+The police allowed the protestors to gather, and protest.
 Some wanted the officers to kneel however the leaders stated the police have a job to do and commended them on their conduct which had not provoked the protestors.
 The crowd were asked to take a knee, which was a mark of respect.
 The leaders announced this was the end of the protest and to peacefully go home and disburse so that no shame was brought on the movement.
-To my knowledge the walk was over.
-One of the leaders stated he was going home to South and I truly under-estimated how many would follow (scroll through gallery).
+To my knowledge, the walk was over.
+One of the leaders stated he was going home to South and I truly underestimated how many would follow (scroll through the gallery).

 During the gathering an MP came out to meet the crowd suited and booted.
 His name was Barry Gardiner who was later critised for breaking the social rules (the protestors were fine with him coming out).
 He defended himself on his page by stating "I know I had an obligation to set an example.
 The rules are important in overcoming this epidemic and I do not want my action to undermine people's willingness to maintain social distancing....
 The anger generated by my breach of the social distancing rules must not be allowed to detract from the vital message that Black Lives Matter and that we all have an obligation to fight racism.
 The killing of George Floyd must be a catalyst for action."

 The Crowd went through Lambeth North through Kennington and were met by bewilderment and support from onlookers.
 Some had to work and were glad to have caught some of the protest on their own door step (scroll through gallery).